 “Ah, no, I’m at my job as a video distribution officer.”

 “I have been informed it was a big catch that generated more than two months’ income.
-Yet, you find it necessary to continue with make-work?”
+Yet, you still find it necessary to continue with make-work?”

-“Look!”
-That predictably ticked Terra off.
-“Even though I said I wanted to work as a fisherman, I wasn’t recognized as one, so I’m going to keep working here too.
+“Now see here!”
+His comment predictably set Terra off.
+“I wasn't recognized as a fisherman even when I said I wanted to work as one, so I’m going to keep working here too.
 Dishcrash-san, was it?
-You work for the Council of Elders, don’t you?
-How about you recognize me as a fisherman before telling me something like that?”
+You work for the Council of Elders, huh?
+How about you all formally recognize me as a fisherman before telling me off like that?”

 “That is exactly what this is about.”
 Dishcrash extended his hand as he smiled and nodded.
-“The Council of Elders is extending an invitation to a meeting regarding the fishing conduct of Terra Intercontinental-san and Kanna Ishidoro-san, to begin at ten o’clock.
+“The Council of Elders is extending an invitation to a meeting regarding the fishing conduct of Terra Intercontinental-san and Kanna Ishidōrō-san, to begin at ten o’clock.
 Please prepare yourself to be in attendance.”

 “Tell-Tale, what was that about just now?”

-“Don’t get delusional now, those guys have a habit of moving fast.
-But about that big catch...you got married?
+“Don’t get delusional now.
+Those guys have a habit of moving fast.
+But about that big catch... you got married?
 When?”

 “Well, uh...”

 Just then, they heard a high-pitched knock from the archive’s door.
-A reception worker who had already left returned in a hurry.
+A receptist who had just left returned in a hurry.
+“Terra-san, Terra-san!
+A liaison from the Council of Elders is here!”

-“Makia, let’s talk later, okay?”
+“Makia, we'll talk later, okay?”

 “D—Die-san, what are you doing here?”
 Terra said, slightly surprised by Diode’s disguise.